maphew/zadam-trilium-wiki/Sharing.md

 You can define a custom favicon used for shared pages by create a relation `~shareFavicon` pointing to the file note containing the favicon (in e.g. the `ico` format).

+### Sharing a note as the root

+You can add the `#shareRoot` attribute to a folder or note, and it will be linked when you visit http://domain/share.
+This can make it easier to use Trilium as a fully-fledged website because you can create a note to act as a "home-page".

 ## Limitations

 Shared notes functionality is compared to standard functionality very limited.